vitessio/website/content/en/docs/user-guides/vtexplain.md

 ### Example VSchema

 The following example VSchema defines a single keyspace `mainkeyspace` and three Vindexes, and specifies vindexes for each column in the two tables `users` and `users_name_idx`.
+The keyspace name `"mainkeyspace"` precedes the keyspace definition object.

 ```
 {